 |GDP Per Capita||$12,200|

 The earliest Amerindian artifacts found on Anguilla have been dated to around 1300 BC, and remains of some settlements here date from 600 AD.

 Most seem to agree that Christopher Columbus named it for its eel-like shape: Anguilla means "eel" in Spanish.
-No attempt was made to colonize it, probably because it was controlled by the notoriously fierce, warlike Caribs.
+No attempt was made to colonize it, probably because the notoriously fierce, warlike Caribs controlled it.